commanded/commanded/guides/Process Managers.md

 - `{:retry, delay, context}` - retry the failed command, after sleeping for the requested delay (in milliseconds).
 Context is a map as described in `{:retry, context}` above.

+- `{:stop, reason}` - stop the process manager with the given reason.

+For event handling failures, when failure source is an event, you can also return:

+- `:skip` - to skip the problematic event.
+No commands will be dispatched.

+For command dispatch failures, when failure source is a command, you can also return:

+- `{:continue, commands, context}` - continue dispatching the given commands.
+This allows you to retry the failed command, modify it and retry, drop it, or drop all pending commands by passing an empty list `[]`.

 - `{:skip, :discard_pending}` - discard the failed command and any pending commands.

 - `{:skip, :continue_pending}` - skip the failed command, but continue dispatching any pending commands.

-- `{:continue, commands, context}` - continue dispatching the given commands.
-This allows you to retry the failed command, modify it and retry, drop it, or drop all pending commands by passing an empty list `[]`.

-- `{:stop, reason}` - stop the process manager with the given reason.

 ## Supervision